FAQ

 HOW MANY APPOINTMENTS MIGHT I NEED?

-• Often there is A LOT to talk about and navigate through to assist with the reason(s) an individual is seeking nutrition advice, setting goals and reviewing all of the above.
+• It depends…we rarely see a client for a one-off appointment because there is lots of stuff to talk about and navigate through to assist with the reason(s) an individual is seeking nutrition advice, setting goals and reviewing all of the above.

-• Whether it’s performance nutrition strategies for race day that need developing, practicing and fine tuning, or clients seeking guidance and help with disordered eating, we will achieve a greater success rate with more than one appointment.
+• Whether it’s performance nutrition strategies for race day that need developing, practicing and fine tuning, or clients seeking guidance and help with disordered eating, we will achieve a greater success rate together with more than one appointment.

 • Plus, you get the support you need when challenges or questions arise!